kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interest
 ======
-I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions well motivated by real applications.
-I am particularly interested in real-world challenges in reinforcement learning: in particular, partial observation issues.
-My current effort is put on investigating the fundamental complexities of learning within such environments, as well as seeking for practical algorithms to resolve real-world challenges.
-I also work on optimization theory, with a focus on developing first-order algorithms for Bilevel optimization, and their applications to reinforcement learning.
+I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions that are motivated by real applications.
+I am particularly interested in real-world challenges in reinforcement learning.
+My current effort is put on investigating the fundamental complexities of learning within partially observed environments, as well as seeking for practical and implementable algorithms in such systems.
+I also work on optimization theory, with a focus on development and analysis of first-order algorithms for Bilevel optimization, and their applications to various machine learning problems.

 News
 ======
+- (07/26/24) I gave a talk at ISMP 2024 in Montreal.

+- (06/03/24) Finally, I have proven a nearly matching upper bound for general Latent MDPs [arXiv](https://arxiv.org/abs/2406.01389)!

 - (03/22/24) I chaired a session on Bilevel Optimization at Informs Optimization Society Conference 2024.